Standard Model Theory for the FCC-ee Tera-Z stage

-{\it An interesting question is that on the future of the ZFITTER package.} \\ There was a prediction by Lew Okun in 2000 \cite{RiemannTord:CALC2018}.
-He wrote the following in his review on the ZFITTER project for the JINR scientific prize 2000: {\it \begin{quote} In the long term, with the advent of more precise experiments, ZFITTER will allow to take into account all two-loop electroweak corrections. \\ $\cdots$ \\ The series of theoretical articles on precision tests of the Standard Model at electron-positron colliders certainly deserves the award of the JINR prize 2000. \end{quote} }
+There was a prediction by Lew Okun in 2000 \cite{RiemannTord:CALC2018}.
+He wrote the following in his review on the ZFITTER project for the JINR scientific prize 2000: {\it \begin{quote} In the long term, with the advent of more precise experiments, ZFITTER will allow to take into account all two-loop electroweak corrections. \\ $\dots$ \\ The series of theoretical articles on precision tests of the Standard Model at electron--positron colliders certainly deserves the award of the JINR prize 2000. \end{quote} }

 In the following subsections, we will present our vision of the future package for the analysis of FCC-ee Tera-Z precision data.
 We will show that there are many promising features of ZFITTER.
-But in a perspective of about 20 years from now, it is evident that a new generation of physicists should create their own, modern tool.
+But in a perspective of about 20\,years from now, it is evident that a new generation of physicists should create their own, modern, tool.

-\subsection{The form factors $\rho, v_e, v_f, v_{ef}$}
+\subsection{The form factors $\rho, v_\mathrm{e}, v_\mathrm{f}, v_\mathrm{ef}$}

-The effective Born approximation of ZFITTER, i.e. its $2\to2$ cross section ansatz is:
+The effective Born approximation of ZFITTER, \ie its $2\to2$ cross-section ansatz is: